flujoo/flujoo.github.io/content/en/generate-accompaniment-progression/index.md

   <source src="audio/two.mp3" type="audio/mpeg">
 </audio>

 They have almost the same morphology.
-Their differences are caused by the background harmonies.
+Their only differences are caused by the background harmonies.
 When the first accompaniment motif moves into or repeats in a new "harmonic environment", it has to change some pitches to adapt to the new environment.

 However, the differences caused by adaptation are kept as minimum as possible.
 For example, the pitch of the second note of the first motif is F3, and that of the second motif is also F3.
 Since the harmony behind the second motif is F dominant 7th whose pitch classes include F, there is no need for F3 to change.